wulman16/menu_management/README.md

 * A single `Menu` cannot have the same `MenuItem` more than once.
 * A `MenuItem` could have a different price depending on what `Menu` it's on.
 For example, a lunch menu might list a dish from a dinner menu at the same restaurant but at a cheaper price.
 For this reason, `MenuItem` has only `name` and `description` while the join table `MenuEntry` is responsible for `price`.
 * `MenuItems` can exist independently of `Restaurants` and `Menus`.
 There are drawbacks to having "orphaned" items like this, but it also allows for the periodic addition and removal of certain `MenuItems` by season, availability, etc.
+* Prices on `MenuEntries` are formatted with USD in mind.
+Currencies that don't use two decimal places would not be supported in this imeplementation.
+* I did not get to Level 3 of the requirements.